How Long Can a Medical Certificate Cover?

 Chronic conditions and longer-term certificates

 Longer certificates can be appropriate for chronic conditions, post-surgical recovery, significant injury, or complex health issues where recovery is measured in weeks or months.
-In these cases, clinicians often use review certificates and staged return-to-work plans, sometimes involving allied health or specialist input.
-Employers may also request updated evidence at intervals consistent with policy, and clinicians may adjust restrictions as function improves.
+In these cases, the patient may require ongoing management, follow-up with their regular GP, specialist review, in-person assessment, or workplace-specific documentation.

 Review certificates and “follow-up required” planning